jimpil/chime/README.md

 Furthermore, `chime.joda-time` and `chime.utils` don't exist here. `chime.joda-time` and the `clj-time` dependency are gone for good, whereas the single function `merge-schedules` in `chime.utils` has been migrated to a brand new `chime.times` namespace, which contains anything related to generating times (i.e. `periodic-seq`, `without-past-times` etc).

+It will hopefully become apparent later on, but the single most important difference is how the two projects handle 'closing the schedule'.
+`jarohen/chime` takes it upon itself to also cancel the (potentially already started) next-task (via `shutdownNow`), whereas `jimpil/chime` lets you decide on those two things separately.
+This also affects how errors are handled in the two projects (i.e. the default error-handler in `jimpil/chime` doesn't need to assign any particular importance to `InterruptedException` - this is up to the end-user to decide).

 Finally, this project aims to provide a higher-level (than `chime-at`), stateful scheduler construct which can deal which multiple jobs.